With these juicy pork chop recipes, you never have to worry about serving tough, dry meat again.

 Don’t believe me?
 Try it for yourself, and thank me later!

-Now, this is one recipe I know you’ll want to bookmark.
+Now, this is a pork chop recipe idea I know you’ll want to bookmark.

 These chops are deliciously seared in a sweet and tart sauce, then topped with tender sautéd apples and onions.